 More than 700 feeder buses have been deployed to serve these stations on well-planned and coordinated routes.
 These buses have route numbers beginning with the letter F, and are visible to all passengers waiting to use them for connection to the nearest Metro station.
 Visit our page dedicated to buses in Dubai to find out more about each of the Dubai bus routes which are available.

-Dubai Metro’s Green Line which will run from Dubai International Airport Free Zone to Dubai Health Care City is expected to open over the next year and could be extended to International City.
+Dubai Metro’s Green Line runs from Dubai International Airport Free Zone to Dubai Health Care City.
 The length of the network has almost doubled since it was first planned due to a series of extensions.
 Without ruling out further extensions, the key criteria for the introduction of stations is the number of people and institutions a new station can cover.

 Dubai Metro Ramadan Timings